VipinKumar-70/Tailwind-Netflix-Clone/README.md

 If you have any questions or need further assistance, please don't hesitate to contact me at [Vipin Kumar](mailto:vk20140074250@gmail.com).
 I'll be happy to help!

-### Commit Message Guidelines

-- Use the present tense (e.g., "Add feature" instead of "Added feature")
-- Use the imperative mood (e.g., "Fix bug" instead of "Fixes bug ")

-### Commit Message Example

-"Add user authentication feature"

-### API Documentation

-The API documentation for this project is available in the `docs` folder.
-It includes information on the API endpoints, request and response formats, and error handling.

-### API Endpoints

-- **GET /users**: Retrieve a list of all users
-- **POST /users**: Create a new user
-- **GET /movies**: Retrieve a list of all movies
-- **POST /movies**: Create a new movie
-- **GET /movies/:id**: Retrieve a single movie by ID
-- **PUT /movies/:id**: Update a single movie by ID
-- **DELETE /movies/:id**: Delete a single movie by ID